-In 2019 year-to-date, the states that have seen the most equity deals to digital health startups are, unsurprisingly, California, New York, and Massachusetts — but investors have bet on the sector across the country.
+In 2020 YTD, the states that have seen the most equity deals to digital health startups are, unsurprisingly, California, New York, and Massachusetts — but investors have bet on the sector across the country.

 Using CB Insights data, we mapped out the top-funded digital health startup in every US state.

-Collectively, these startups have raised $8.6B in total disclosed equity funding, with leading companies including cancer-focused molecular and clinical data startup Tempus (Illinois), emerging health insurer Bright Health (Minnesota), and care coordination platform Privia Health (Virginia).
+Collectively, these startups have raised more than $10B in total disclosed equity funding, with leading companies including cancer-focused molecular and clinical data startup Tempus (Illinois), emerging health insurer Bright Health (Minnesota), and insurtech unicorn Clover Health (New Jersey).

 See the full map below.
 For more on top-funded digital health startups, check out our research on the top 10 most well-funded US digital health startups over time.